To the REVELATION – Conclusions

 5) The climax of the messianic war (Framework 5, time-parallels 12-18)

-Babylon has fallen and the faithful must endure patiently (14:12-13) while they are preparing to become the bride of the Lamb (Christ; 19:7-8) (time-parallel 12).
-The messianic war (12:1-14:20) culminates in the appearance of the One-like-a-son-of-man (Christ), crowned and on a cloud.
-This is the second part of the Parousia.
-In the Gospels, this may correspond to the gathering of ‘his elect’ when everyone will see ‘the Son of Man coming on the clouds of heaven’ (Mt.
-24:29-31, Mk.
-13:26-27).
+The final section of Revelation concerns the Parousia -generation (those alive when Christ comes again).
+Babylon has fallen, and the faithful must endure patiently (14:12-13) while they are preparing to become the bride of the Lamb (Christ; 19:7-8) (time-parallel 12).
+The messianic war culminates in the appearance of the One-like-a-son-of-man (Christ), crowned and on a cloud (12:1-14:20).
+Christ’s appearance is the second part of the Parousia.

 The Rider (Christ) appears in the third part of the Parousia, with the armies of heaven (19:11-16).
 Evil forces re-group for war (19:17-19) and an angel gathers the Grape Harvest (14:17-18) (time-parallel 14).
 This gathering may correspond to ‘one will be taken and one will be left’ at an ‘unexpected time’ (Mt.
 24:40-44, Lk.
 17:34-36).
 The blood on the Rider’s gown before the Great Battle/ Grape Harvest crushing indicates he is the victor in spiritual battles throughout history (for example, as witnessed by Daniel, Dan.
 10:5-12:13).
 The grapes are crushed (14:20) by the Rider (19:15-16) and satan’s beasts are thrown into the lake-of-fire (19:20) when the Rider is victorious in the Great Battle (19:21); and the Day of God’s Wrath ends (time-parallel 15).